-Take your time to speak to your employees.
-Do more than focus on the cost variation from different health insurance providers and the financial strain on the company.
+To get the best health insurance for your staff, take your time to speak to your employees.
+Do more than just focus on the cost variation from different health insurance providers and the financial strain on the company.
 Ensure you find out about their past experiences with insurance companies.
 Find out what they need and speak to them about the available options.

 4. Find out if integration benefits are available and what kind.

 As an employer, you need to carry out the necessary research.
 Find out if the plan or health insurance provider offers integrated benefits such as pharmacy and dental.
 This can help the company with cost-saving and convenience.
-Employees will also have a positive experience accessing different benefits when they use the same provider.
+Employees will also have a positive experience by accessing different benefits using the same provider.

 5. Medical coverage for your employees’ family

 Employee health Insurance is compulsory in some countries, while it is a voluntary form of employee benefit in others.
+In Nigeria, it is compulsory.
 Providing an extension of this service and benefit to your employees’ families will make them very happy and spur them into productivity.
-This act will save them from the financial burden of medical care for their families.
+This act has saved them from the financial burden of medical care for their families.

 Employees would find it easier if they could easily reach their health insurance provider when issues arise.
-A desktop and mobile app should be available to provide personalized customer support and helpful conversations.
+A desktop and mobile app should be available to provide personalised customer support and helpful conversations.

-Employee Health Insurance is an excellent way to retain your employees and attract new talents.
-As an employer providing health insurance to your employees is an excellent way to keep them motivated and productive.
+Employee Health Insurance is an excellent way to retain your employees, attract new talents, and keep your employees motivated and productive.
+As an employer, providing health insurance to your employees is a good way to keep them motivated and productive.

 Octamile has partnered with various insurance digital brokerage solution companies to help provide your employees with Health Insurance they would love and digital access to a personalised support system.
 Send a message to get started.